rahmcoff/ESDocs/docs/room-editor/logic_props/open_link.md

 ### :small_orange_diamond:Link (Steam/Wiki)

 <div className="highlight-div">
+Add a url link to a Steam, Steam Community or Wikipedia page.
+The link turns red if it is invalid.
+</div>

 Changes the website that the link will go to.
-</div>

 :::tip  **Allowed Links**
   - steamcommunity.com/